 NCERT Textbook Page No. – 103

-1. Do you know people who do these type of work?
+1. Do you know people who do this type of work?
 Talk to them and find out about their work.
 Discuss it with your friends.

-Yes, I know people who work as electrician, mason and plumber.
+Yes, I know people who work as electricians, masons and plumbers.